AksshatGupta/PiggyBank/README.md

-Piggy Bank
+# Piggy Bank

 This is a Piggy Bank.
-IT has two different UIs that the user can interact with.
+It has two different UIs that the user can interact with.